eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 Enrolled ETHZ students will have to hand in on [Moodle]({{moodle_url}}) and [GitHub](https://github.com):

-1. Eight weekly assignments during the course's Part 1 and Part 2 constitute 65% of the final grade. **The best seven out of eight homeworks will be counted**.
+1. Seven weekly assignments during the course's Part 1 and Part 2 constitute 65% of the final grade. **The best six out of seven homeworks will be counted**.
 2. A project developed during Part 3 of the course constitutes 35% of the final grade

 **Project submission includes code in a Github repository and an automatically generated documentation**.